 Calcium Blood Test: Measures the level of calcium in the blood.
 Calcium is a very important mineral for maintaining healthy bones and teeth, as well as regulating muscle function, nerve function, and blood clotting.
 Brittle bones and teeth are a symptom of calcium deficiency.

 Calcium Urine Test: Measures the amount of calcium passed out of the body through urine.
 Too much calcium can increase the risk of kidney stones and may be indicative of irregular kidney function.

 Iron Test: Measures the level of iron in the blood.
 Iron is essential for the production of red blood cells and for transporting oxygen through the body.
 Individuals who do not consume enough iron in their diets may develop an iron deficiency.
 Iron tests are often ordered alongside the total iron-binding capacity (TIBC) test.

 Magnesium RBC Test: Measures the level of magnesium in the red blood cells.
 Magnesium is a mineral that plays an essential role in energy production, muscle and nerve function, and heart health.

 Zinc RBC Test: Measures the level of zinc in the red blood cells.
 Zinc plays an important role in metabolic function, immune function, wound healing, and protein synthesis.
-The body cannot store zinc, so sufficient daily intake through foods is essential.
+The body cannot store zinc, so a sufficient daily intake of foods is essential.